-Aggregate fees for professional services rendered by our principal accountant (GT in 2011 and SD in 2010) for the following years were:
+Aggregate fees for professional services rendered by our principal accountant for the following years were:

-2011 2010
+20 012 2011

-Audit \$ 260,277 \$ 89,800
+Audit \$ 158,940 \$ 260,277

 Audit Related

-Tax 12,584
+Tax 12,300 16,094

 All Other

+,

-Total \$ 272,861 \$ 89,800
+Total \$ 171,240 \$ 276,371

 Audit Fees: Audit fees were for professional services rendered for the audit of our annual financial statements, the review of quarterly financial statements and the preparation of statutory and regulatory filings.
-The 2011 and 2010 amounts include approximately \$58,000 and \$8,300, respectively, in fees associated with work performed in connection with registration statements.
-Additionally, the 2011 audit fees also include the fees associated with audit of the Cellectar financial statements for the year ended December 31, 2010, the review of the 2010 Cellectar quarterly financial statements and the review of the quarterly financial statements of Cellectar for the three months ended March 31, 2011.
+Note that the 2012 and 2011 amounts include approximately \$55,400 and \$58,000, respectively, in fees associated with work performed in connection with registration statements.
+The 2011 audit fees also include the fees associated with audit of the Cellectar financial statements for the year ended December 31, 2010, the review of the 2010 Cellectar quarterly financial statements and the review of the quarterly financial statements of Cellectar for the three months ended March 31, 2011.

 Audit-Related Fees: Audit-related fees include fees for assurance and related services by the principal accountant that are reasonably related to the performance of audit and reviews but that are not included under "Audit Fees" above.
-No such services were provided by GT or SD.
+No such services were provided.

 Tax Fees: Tax fees consist of fees billed for professional services for tax compliance, tax planning and tax advice.
 These services include assistance regarding federal, state and international tax compliance and planning and mergers and acquisitions.
-No such services were provided by SD.

 All Other Fees: All other fees include assistance with miscellaneous reporting requirements and interpretation of technical issues.
-No such services were provided by GT or SD.
+No such services were provided.

-Policy on Audit Committee Pre-Approval of Audit and Permissible Non-Audit Services of Independent Registered Public Accounting Firm
+Policy on Audit Committee Pre-Approval of Audit and Permissible Non-Audit Services of Independent Registered Public Accounting